irshadbhat/polyglot-tokenizer/README.rst

 ----

-Natural Language tool-kit for Indian languages
+Tokenizer for Indian scripts and Roman script.

+This module provides a complete tokenizer for Indian languages including Urdu, Kashmiri and Roman script.

 Install
 ^^^^^^^